s60sc/ESP32-CAM_MJPEG2SD/README.md

 This is a modified version from https://github.com/s60sc/ESP32-CAM_MJPEG2SD

+* Remote logging/debugging via telnet on camera ip and port 443.
 * Automatic ftp upload recordings on motion detection.
 * Check if file exists on upload a folder and ignore it.
 Incremental  upload
 * Fixed save / restore camera settings on boot